 Designing a Study in Social Psychology

 For this assignment, you will design your very own psychology experiment or study.
-You will be creating a research proposal, modeled after actual research proposals (like the one found here), although yours will not need to be as long.
+You will be creating a research proposal, modeled after actual research proposals (visit this link for an example research proposal), although yours will not need to be as long.
 Your finished product should be between 4-6 pages in 12 pt. font.

 STEP 1: Pick a topic.
 Consider a topic within social psychology that interests you.
 Think of how you could design an experiment to test this theory.
 If you have a hard time thinking of an experiment, think of common proverbs or sayings and consider ways to test these proverbs.
 Possible proverbs to test include: